WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 ![Images from Web][image13]

 Each images refers to one traffic sign class of our network.
-One images not refer to a unknown traffic sign class.
+One image does actually refer to a unknown traffic sign class.
 Half of the images have been captured from google StreetView, but some classes were hard to find, so I extracted whatever google image search could find.
-For the class *[006]: "End of speed limit (80km/h)"* I just ended up drawing a somewhat "authentic" ;) traffic sign with gimp.
+For the class *[006]: "End of speed limit (80km/h)"* I just ended up drawing a somewhat "authentic" ;) traffic sign with [gimp](https://www.gimp.org/).

 #### 2. Discuss the model's predictions on these new traffic signs

-The models predictions on the web data set are all correct (all, but the unknown image).This exceeds the precision of the test set, but that might be just caused by the small size of the set.
+The models predictions on the web data set are all correct (all, but the unknown image).This exceeds the precision of the test set, but that might be just caused by the small size of the web set.
 Furthermore, the predictions for all non-correct classes are almost 0, which means that the model has been very certain about its predictions.
-This certainly a result of using the cross entropy as loss function.
-Perpective, varying backgrounds, variying contrast/brightness and even a smiley face could not detract the network from its correct predictions.
+This is definitely a result of using the cross entropy as loss function.
+It come at the loss that the model is also almost certain about classes it doesn't even know.
+On the strong side, perpective, varying backgrounds, variying contrast/brightness and even a smiley face could not detract the network from delivering correct predictions.

 #### 3. Describe how certain the model is when predicting on each of the five new images